PacificBiosciences/sawfish/docs/accuracy.md

 | pbsv    | 0.958  | 9   | 0.985     | 3   | 0.971 |

-#### HG002 GIAB T2T 1.0 SV assessment using hap_eval
+#### HG002 GIAB T2T SV assessment using hap_eval

-We assess general SV accuracy against the GIAB T2T SV truth set for HG002.
-Both sawfish and the GIAB T2T truth set include more detailed overlapping SV alleles compared to previous truth sets, complicating benchmarking.
-Optimizing benchmarking methods for this case is an active area of community methods development.
-For the time being, we have found `hap-eval` to handle this benchmarking problem in a fairly effective manner without an SV phasing requirement.
+We assess general SV accuracy against the GIAB T2T SV benchmark set for HG002.
+Both sawfish and the GIAB T2T benchmark set include more detailed overlapping SV alleles compared to previous SV benchmark sets, complicating assessment of accuracy between the SV caller output and the benchmark set.
+Optimizing assessment methods for this case is an active area of community methods development.
+For the time being, we have found `hap-eval` to handle this assessment problem in a fairly effective manner without an SV phasing requirement.
 We additionally restrict evaluation to autosomes to simplify assessment.
-Details of SV call generation and benchmarking methods are provided in [methods](#methods) below.
+Details of SV call generation and assessment methods are provided in [methods](#methods) below.

-The resulting accuracy benchmark shows a substantial improvement in both recall and precision:
+The resulting accuracy assessment shows that sawfish yields a substantial improvement in both recall and precision:

 | Method  | Recall | Precision | F1    |
 |:-------:|:------:|:---------:|:-----:|